 Exposure of APIs is performed using RESTful services.

-The Developer Portal in the test environment will be open for anyone to register.
+The Developer Portal is open for anyone to register.
 Signing up is free and is easily done.
 Go to the “Sign up” page in the Developer Portal and create an account by providing name, e-mail, organization and a password.
 We will send an activation link for you to complete your registration.
 Note that the Developer Portal currently only handle the production environment.

 The best ways to stay informed about our Open Banking solutions is to register in the Portal, when it is open, as well as reading the information on this site and checking back here periodically.
 The Portal for the production environment will also be open later this year.

-The Portal also contains a sandbox making it possible for consumers to get to know and test our APIs.
+The upcoming test-portal will also contain a sandbox making it possible for consumers to get to know and test our APIs.
 The content of the sandbox will grow over time and potentially also change from the early versions which may result in breaking backward compatibility.